-The famous cat was created by Erwin Schrodinger in an attempt to illustrate his objection to quantum uncertainty.
+The famous cat was created by the Nobel prize-winning physicist, Erwin Schrodinger to illustrate his objection to quantum uncertainty.

-But the thought experiment rather backfired.
-Instead of discrediting quantum theory, he popularised the concept by putting it into layman's terms - more on this later.
+But the thought experiment backfired.
+Instead of discrediting quantum theory, he popularised it by putting it in layman's terms.

 Don't believe me?
 Just look at him.

-Here he is stealing candy from a baby.
+Here he is literally stealing candy from a baby.

-And here he is trying to convince said baby's mother that the MMR vaccine causes autism.
+And here he is attempting to convince the baby's mother that vaccines cause autism.

 Like I say.
 Total arsehole.

 Now, let's take in a little background on quantum theory so all of Schrodinger's Cat makes sense.

 In the year 1900, Max Planck gave glorious birth to the theoretical study of quantum theory.

 Planck said that when it comes to infinitesimal quantum scales, the classical laws of physics no longer apply.